leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

 ### Connecting from the Same Computer

-If you're connecting on the same computer, all you have to do is bootup Minecraft, and `Direct Connect` to the renowned Home IP Address: `127.0.0.1`.
+If you're connecting on the same computer, all you have to do is boot up Minecraft, and `Direct Connect` to the renowned Home IP Address: `127.0.0.1`.
 Enjoy!

 ### Connecting from the Same Network